The sudden introduction of new Rs500 and Rs2,000 currency notes has set off disruptive ripples across India’s socio-political landscape.

 The overall look of the new notes hasn’t found fans among Indian designers.
 Many have critiqued the choice of typography, motifs, and even colours.
 In a blog post, Abhisek Sarda, founder and creative director of design studio Beard Design, called the new Rs2,000 note an “unsalvageable hodge-podge,” marred by inconsistent aesthetic choices, too many different typefaces, and poor alignment and layout.

 Considering that the new note is the highest denomination in India, Sarda argues that it deserved to look more sophisticated and subtle, something that the choice of colour (magenta) doesn’t help with.
 He said the front of the bill features 11 different typefaces in multiple sizes and weights, while the reverse has six, reflecting a lack of consistency and harmony in its appearance.
-Even a passing disdain in the way it is treated could prove deleterious.

 A series of images at the base of the note features India’s national bird (the peacock) and the national flower (lotus) but surprisingly not its national animal (the tiger).
 Instead, it includes elephants.